DavidWaumsley/NoScriptShow/content/blog/2024/ep5.md

 \[00:20:15\] **David Waumsley**: Yeah.
 I think you've just led onto the next topic, actually, the last thing we were gonna cover, which is, what are our component options?
 Because yes, in a way, we need it for this site. but yeah, we, I listed out some things here where we now have more options.

 Once really, if you wanted this component based design.
 And to encapsulate something that you were reusing, and in our case, we've needed it.
-We probably need a podcast player or not.
+We probably need a chat player or not.
 We'll talk about this later.
 Yeah.
 But that's a component where we'd probably want to be able to take this one component and move it to wherever you needed an audio player without having to reinvent the wheel all the time with it.

 And before, really, there wasn't much option you would've to use something like a React library to do something like that.
 Where now we have got some new options, they're not new, but we have what is called web components. do you wanna explain that